pachterlab/kb_docs/docs/source/bus_adv/bus_adv_onlist.rst

   CTGCTTTG *CTTCATCA
   CTAAGGGA *CCTATATC

 This will tell bustools to convert the nucleotides at the end of the barcode sequence.
-As an example, the barcode sequence AACAACCATGAAGAGA**CATCATCC** will be converted into AACAACCATGAAGAGA**CATTCCTA**.
+As an example, the barcode sequence AACAACCATGAAGAG\ A**CATCATCC** will be converted into AACAACCATGAAGAGA\ **CATTCCTA**.
 (If one wanted to convert the nucleotides at the beginning of the barcode sequence one would put the ``*`` at the end rather than at the beginning of the replacement barcodes in the second column).

 .. note::

-  See the full replacement list of the SPLiT-seq assay (version 2) here: :ref:`splitseqv2_replace.txt <bus_adv/splitseqv2_replace.txt>`, which converts the random hexamer barcodes (first column of the file) into their oligo-dT counterparts (second column).
+  See the full replacement list of the SPLiT-seq assay (version 2) here: :ref:`splitseqv2_replace.txt<bus_adv/splitseqv2_replace.txt>`, which converts the random hexamer barcodes (first column of the file) into their oligo-dT counterparts (second column).